 - Orica and Dulux Group on the $1 billion demerger and ASX listing of DuluxGroup

-- Pure Energy on the competing takeover bids for it by BG plc and Arrow Energy resulting in the company being acquired for over $1 billion
+- Pure Energy on the competing $1 billion takeover bids for it by BG plc and Arrow Energy

 - OZ Minerals on its US$1.4 billion asset sale to China Minmetals and related takeover and recapitalisation proposals